lazukr/mcsf3itemcalc/README.md

 ## Acknowledgements
+* [Phaser](https://phaser.io/) as this was built with Phaser.

-All images were take from the [Unofficial Feed the Beast Wiki page](https://ftbwiki.org/Feed_The_Beast_Wiki).
+* All images were take from the [Unofficial Feed the Beast Wiki page](https://ftbwiki.org/Feed_The_Beast_Wiki).
 These images belong to their respective creators (Mojang / the creator of a specific mod).